DigitalCreationsCo/cinematic-framework/README.md

 ### Common Issues (Updated)
 - **Issue: "Failed to connect to database"**
-  - Solution: Ensure the `pipeline-wrapper` service can access PostgreSQL.
+  - Solution: Ensure the `pipeline-worker` service can access PostgreSQL.
 If running locally, check the `POSTGRES_URL` in `.env` or passed to the worker environment.
 The `postgres-db` service might need manual verification if not running via compose.
 - **Issue: "Pipeline did not resume / Ran from beginning"**
-  - Solution: Verify that the `projectId` used matches the `thread_id` saved in the database, and that the `pipeline-wrapper` service is correctly deserializing checkpoint state (`channel_values`).
+  - Solution: Verify that the `projectId` used matches the `thread_id` saved in the database, and that the `pipeline-worker` service is correctly deserializing checkpoint state (`channel_values`).
 - **Issue: "Video generation timed out"**
   - Solution: Increase timeout settings configured within the pipeline agents or pipeline worker environment.
 - **Issue: "Safety filter triggered"**
   - Solution: The framework automatically sanitizes prompts.
 Review safety error codes in pipeline agents.
 - **Issue: "FFmpeg errors"**
-  - Solution: Verify FFmpeg is installed and accessible in the `pipeline-wrapper` container's PATH.
+  - Solution: Verify FFmpeg is installed and accessible in the `pipeline-worker` container's PATH.

 ## Performance Considerations
 - **Scene generation**: ~2-5 minutes per scene (API dependent)